ambitiousfew/goll/readme.md

   ```

 * `-f`: Comma-separated list of folder names.
 You have to provide at least one folder.
 * `-p`: Optional text prompt.
-Applied to first folder in chain or all subfolders if -r is used.
-If not present we expect a prompt.txt in first folder of a chain or in all subfolders if -r is used.
+Applied to first folder in chain, or to all subfolders if -r is used.
+If not present we expect a prompt.txt in first folder of a chain, or in all subfolders if -r is used.
 * `-r`: Optional recurse of folder.
 If used only one folder can be set with -f flag.
-Will iterate each subfolder in the given folder.
-Only one level supported."
+No prompt chaining.
+Will iterate over each subfolder in the given folder running each prompt.
+Only one level supported.
 * `-v`: Optional verbose output.
 Print results of each step to command line.

-### Chaining Example With Prompt Flag
+### Example: Chaining With Prompt

+When you want to pass one prompt in and let the pipeline you create pass the output to the next folder as an input prompt.

 ```sh
   ./goll -f improve_prompt,basic -p "why is the sky blue"